 Why edit?
 To ensure your writing is clear, consistent and concise, and that you are conveying the intended message to your audience.

-- Look at the structure of the piece.
-Does it flow logically?
-Are there any jumps in there, assuming the reader knows what you’re talking about?
+Does the structure of your content flow logically?
+Are there any jumps in there, assuming the reader knows what you are talking about?
 Each sentence should add something to the reader’s understanding, building up in layers.
-If a sentence doesn’t add anything, be ruthless – and cut it out.
+If a sentence does not add anything, be ruthless – and cut it out.

-- Look at the content of the piece.
-Does it contain repetition?
+Does the content contain repetition?
 Does it contain information for general interest?
 Organise the material carefully so that things are covered in one place in the piece of writing.
-Boil down what you need to say to plain English, for example:“There has been a rise in employment on a part-time basis” should be “There has been a rise in part-time employment”.
+Boil down what you need to say to plain English, for example: “There has been a rise in employment on a part-time basis” should be “There has been a rise in part-time employment”.